net7be/razor-pages-parcel-demo/README.md

 ```
 - Add a .gitignore file (see the model included)
 - wwwroot/js, wwwroot/css and wwwroot/lib can be safely removed since we're not using them anymore
+- Add Bootstrap using npm (see next section) and build your entry point, reference the CSS in it

 ## Adding Bootstrap
 To keep the base style as it is and for the exercise, we added Bootstrap and JQuery to this example.